Get free initial legal advice from Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 During the pregnancy, your baby may have begun to experience bleeding from the brain whilst in the womb.
 Whilst the original causes for this bleeding may have nothing to do with medical staff, their failure to recognise, diagnose and appropriately treat such an affliction promptly may mean you are entitled to claim for cerebral palsy compensation.

 Where placental abruption occurs (the placenta separates from the womb), affecting the supply of oxygen and nutrients to your baby, it is crucial that medical staff diagnose the condition and act promptly.
 Failure to act increases the risk of premature birth and still birth but can also lead to developmental problems such as a brain injury which could lead to cerebral palsy.
-Where this is the case you may be entitled to make a cerebral palsy compensation claim.
+Where this is the case you may be entitled to make a cerebral palsy medical negligence compensation claim.

 Where you experience a premature or particularly traumatic birthing process, careful handling and delivery of the baby is key.
 Unduly forceful or inconsiderate handling by medical staff can cause brain injuries which could lead to cerebral palsy.
 Careful attention is critical particularly during assisted deliveries where the baby is in an awkward position or if the mother is too weak to deliver their baby themselves.
 Where medical staff mismanage or are overly forceful with forceps and this injures the baby or causes a brain injury, parents may be able to make a forceps delivery claim for brain injury compensation.
 Babies can also suffer asphyxiation (temporary deprivation of oxygen) during a difficult birth, which can lead to brain injuries and cerebral palsy.